TsumiNa/meteor-aurelia/README.md

 ```

-## Resources
+## Example
 - [Example application](https://github.com/tsumina/aurelia-skeleton-ts-jade) : A **meteor-aurelia** port of [skeleton-navigation](http://github.com/aurelia/skeleton-navigation)

 ## Tutorial

-Aurelia use conventions to keep code simple and clean, to bootstrap a aurelia app you need a `index.html` (the root of an Meteor app), include:
+Aurelia use conventions to keep code simple and clean, to bootstrap a aurelia app you need a `index.html` (in the root of an Meteor app), include:

 ```html
 <body>